barrymcgee/gatsby-plugin-scroll-indicator/README.md

 ## Quick start

 These options are not required.
-To have a Gatsby purple (`#663391`) scroll indicator on all of your pages, add the plugin to your plugins array in `gatsby-config.js`:
+To have a 3px high, Gatsby purple (`#663391`) scroll indicator on all of your pages, add the plugin to your plugins array in `gatsby-config.js`:

 ```javascript
   ...